srillaert/public-notes/books/abstracting_away_the_machine.md

 read 2020-08-26
 ## Errata

+p 64
+In ~~1962~~ *1961* at Bell Telephone Laboratories, John L. Kelly, Jr., along with Max Mathews, would create a recording of a computer-synthesized voice singing a song: "Daisy Bell (Bicycle Built for Two)", written in 1892 by British songwriter Harry Dacre.
+Which proved inspirational to Arthur C. Clarke, who saw a demonstration of the ~~704~~ *7094* "singing" and integrated the idea into the novelization and the movie script of 2001: A Space Odyssey (1968).
+The sources are not univocal on this but it seems that Max Mathews created his first music synthesizer, MUSIC I, on an IBM 704 in 1957.
+However, "Daisy Bell" was probably generated on a IBM 7094 in 1961.
+The visit of Arthur C. Clarke was probably in 1962.
+Sources :
+Daisy Bell on wikipedia at https://en.wikipedia.org/wiki/Daisy_Bell
+MUSIC, a program written by Max Mathews at https://en.wikipedia.org/wiki/MUSIC-N
+The IBM 7094 is the first computer to sing at https://www.historyofinformation.com/detail.php?entryid=4445

 p 87
 ... and floating-point numbers, which could be between 10e-38 and 10e38 ~~decimal digits in length~~